-The group decided to discuss when and how to have an adhoc meeting during the week of July 16th.
+The group decided to discuss when and how to have an Ad-hoc meeting during the week of July 16th.
 ETRI, HHI and VLNcomm have implementation of OOK PHY.
 Tuncer Baykas suggested to changed the term PHY II.
 Mohammad Noshad suggested to use Pulsed Modulation PHY, what was commonly accepted.

 Sang-Kyu Lim will provide a review of 15.7.
 Mohammad Noshad will provide a presentation of VLNCOMM implementation.
 Jonas Hilt will provide HHI implementation.
 The group will discuss on a common feature set, what could be mandatory and what optional, develop a revised specification, and prepare a joint contribution for next meeting.
-Group decided to have a teleconference to discuss the results of the adhoc meeting.
+Group decided to have a teleconference to discuss the results of the Ad-hoc meeting.
 (TG Chair’s note: This decision was however superseded by the WG chairs recommendation to present the joint presentation during the Kona meetings and open them for discussion within the entire TG13.
 The TG was informed about this recommendation by the TG Chair and agreed to proceed in this manner).

 Li Qiang (Huawei) presented doc.
 15-17-0372r0.